R/07-data_summarize.R

 #> Assess the presence of empty rows in the data dictionary

-#> Assess the presence of empty columns in the data dictionary
+#> Assess the presence of empty column in the data dictionary

 #> Assess the `valueType` column in 'Variables'